Three key takeaways from our conversation with CHROs whose organizations are actively piloting, adopting, and implementing AI technology.

 The exponential change curve of AI creates risks of not moving fast enough |

-Reskilling / upskilling talent is a moral imperative |
+Reskilling/upskilling talent is a moral imperative |

 Organizations need to break the “shame cycle” around AI |

-CEO attendee
+CHRO attendee

-RRA x HBS AI CEO Labs
+RRA AI CEO Labs

 Our attendees shared the opportunities, challenges, and lessons they had faced when implementing AI across their organizations.

+The group discussed the vast change that AI will bring to organizations—and how it would reimagine business models.
 CHROs spoke about the velocity of changes that AI is bringing.
 One shared: “The pace and rate of change has never moved as fast as it is now.
 The things we discussed 12 months ago are already irrelevant, and the change curve is exponential.”
 Another added: “AI might have been around for 20 years, but the next generation of this technology is a fundamental shift that will impact our products, the nature of the workforce, and the way we work.”

-All attendees focused on the downsizing of mundane or routine tasks, from admin tasks to customer services, to software development, to Marketing, with the introduction of co-pilot being a fairly ubiquitous starting point.
+All attendees focused on the downsizing of mundane or routine tasks, from admin tasks to customer services, to software development, to marketing, with the introduction of Copilot being a fairly ubiquitous starting point.
 One CHRO pointed to artists and software engineers as the two most disrupted functions, being able to perform their roles significantly faster than before.

 With the opportunity that comes from being able to radically re-imagine the organization at scale comes the risks of not keeping pace with competitors.
 One CHRO shared how AI was “not another fad,” adding that the biggest risk was getting left behind.
 “AI isn’t a bolt-on.
 This is changing the business model, breaking the data silos, and rewiring everything … Doing nothing, perhaps due to fear of the unknown, is the worst thing to do.
 The winners will get involved quickly, make mistakes quickly, and learn quickly.”
 Another added that accessing talent would be critical to keeping pace.
 “Without it, we can’t scale or innovate as fast as we want.”